OutliersSolutions/MarceloGallardoB.github.io/_pages/publication.md

     <summary>
         Summary |
         <a href="https://MarceloGallardoB.github.io/files/slides_escuela_invierno.pdf" role="button" target="_blank"> Slides </a> |
     </summary> Seminar for the Winter School 2023 organized by the Association of Students and Alumni of Mathematics and the Association of Physics Students of PUCP.
-Based on Alfred Galichon's book and paper SISTA: learning optimal transport costs under sparsity constraints.
+Based on Alfred Galichon's book, Optimal transport methods in economics, and his paper SISTA: learning optimal transport costs under sparsity constraints.
   </details>